 The reflective essay (maximum 1,000 words) should describe the library research performed.
 It should include an explanation of the decisions made for where to search, how to search and the selection of sources used.
 The essay will evaluate critical thinking skills and evidence of understanding of the research processes.

 Applicants should not rely solely on textbooks or readings selected by an instructor or research mentor.
 Applicants may use such sources in the project but should also include materials discovered independently through their own library research.
 Applicants may use materials accessed through any library — not just K-State Libraries.

 Contact email@example.com with any questions.

 The Kirmser Undergraduate Research Award was established in 2014 to recognize and promote outstanding scholarship among K-State’s undergraduates.
 The award is funded by a gift provided to K-State Libraries by Philip and Jeune Kirmser.

-Philip Kirmser was hired by K-State in the early 40s and taught here for a couple of years before going into the Navy.
-While here, his wife Jeune earned her Master’s degree in English, later earning a Master’s in Social Work elsewhere.
-In 1954 Phil was re-hired by Kansas State University and remained here until his death in 2012.
-Jeune was an English teacher and school social worker for Washington, DC and St. Paul, MN and was a freelance writer for many years.
-For 50+ years she was the “Public” of the Manhattan-Ogden USD 383 School Board.
+Philip Kirmser was hired by K-State in the early 1940s and taught for two years before entering the Navy.
+While at K-State, his wife, Jeune, earned her master’s degree in English, later earning a master’s in school social work at another university.
+In 1954, Phil was re-hired by K-State and remained there until his death in 2012.
+Jeune was an English teacher and school social worker in Washington, D.C., and St. Paul, Minnesota, and was a freelance writer for many years.
+For more than 50 years, she was the “public” of the Manhattan-Ogden USD 383 School Board.

-The Kirmsers grew up in a rather poor, but in well educated immigrant households during the Great Depression.
-Remembering how much they had to struggle in the beginning, they felt the need to help the future generations achieve their own desired level of education.
+The Kirmsers grew up in a rather poor but well educated immigrant households during the Great Depression.
+Remembering how much they had to struggle in the beginning, they felt the need to help future generations achieve their own desired level of education.
 This gift to K-State was the best way they could impact generations of students.
-Kansas State University played an important part in their lives and they gave this gift as a token of affection and appreciation.
+They felt K-State played an important part in their lives, and they gave this gift as a token of affection and appreciation.